Working Holidays in South Australia

 Working Holiday Visa holders are now eligible to enter South Australia, allowing young adults to have an extended holiday supplemented by short-term employment within our amazing State.
 The Australian Government’s Working Holiday Maker program allows young adventure seekers the freedom to experience the very best of Aussie culture over 12 months, during which time they can have an extended holiday and earn money by working in a range of jobs, while exploring the country.
 After two years spent isolating, make 2022 the year you seize adventure and live like a local, right here in South Australia.

-To search and apply for jobs in South Australia visit the Backpacker Job Board.
+To search and apply for jobs in South Australia visit our SA Jobs Board or the Backpacker Job Board.
 Some job opportunities for your working holiday could include:

 - Hospitality work - bartender, barista, waiter/waitress, hotel staff, chefs and kitchen hands

 - Child care - au pairs and nannies

 - Farming - station/farm hand, tractor driver, fruit picking and harvesting